What is Pastillage?

 gelatin, and water, with some recipes calling for an acid like vinegar

 I'm listing two recipes below.
 The first one I have

 used professionally, and it is a large batch recipe.
 It produces a fine

 pastillage that can be kneaded and rolled out paper thin on a sheeter

-for thin decorative pieces and is good for pressed items.
+for thin decorative pieces and is great for pressed items.
 The second

 nice white pastillage.
 When coloring either one, color the liquid first

-before adding to the mix to ensure there will be no streaks (but you
+before adding to the mix to ensure there are no streaks (but you

 Pastillage (Large Batch)

 - 16 sheets gelatin (gold)